vijusudhi/vijusudhi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Viju Sudhi"
+title: "Bio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi there. 👋
+Hi there.
+This is Viju Sudhi. 👋

 I'm currently working as a Research Associate / PhD student at the [Semantic Computing Group](https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/semantic-computing/) in Bielefeld University under the supervision of [Prof. Dr. Philipp Cimiano](https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/semantic-computing/team/philipp-cimiano/#comp_00005f3dd926_0000002992_051a).